Thinking of visiting Nambia with kids but are not sure what to expect and if it’s even a good idea? This article should help you decide.

 Overall, there are not many flies or mosquitos in Namibia, and certainly not in the dry season.
 Nothing compared to Tanzania or Australia’s Red Centre…

-But Namibia has more than that.
+But Namibia has more than that!
 Seal colony with hundreds of thousands of seals – check.
 Thousands of wild flamingos – check.
 Dolphins – check.
 Whales – check.
 Pangolin, aardvark, meerkat… The list is endless.
-You will sure see at least a few animals that you have never seen before.
-Needless to say that children of any age will love it here!
+You will surely see at least a few animals that you have never seen before.
+Needless to say that children of any age will love it!

-But there is more to Namibia than just safari animals.
+There is more to Namibia than just safari animals.
 Namibia has beautiful nature like Fish River Canyon and Sossusvlei red sand dunes, to name just a few.

 Make sure to prepare a good Namibia trip itinerary so that each day has a good mix of action, adventure, but also flexible free time.
 I can guarantee that neither you nor your kids will get bored.
-We spent four weeks in Namibia and every day was more exciting than the previous.
+We spent four weeks in Namibia and every day was more exciting than the previous one.

 What most people like most about Namibia?
 Landscapes, animals, red sand dunes?
 Absolutely!
 But the people I talked to, all smiled when they remembered Namibian sundowners.

-It’s a pretty standard ‘formula’ which looks something like this: you take a short safari ride in the late afternoon looking for animals and the ride ends at a beautiful location, usually high on the hill, from where you can watch the most spectacular African sunsets while sipping a drink and chatting with fellow travellers.
-Some lodges have sundowner walks and depending on the location they can be just spectacular.
+It’s a pretty standard ‘formula’ which looks something like this.
+You take a short safari ride in the late afternoon looking for animals.
+An hour or two later, the ride ends at a beautiful location, usually high on the hill.
+From there you can watch the most spectacular African sunsets while sipping a drink and chatting with fellow travelers.
+Some lodges have sundowner walks and, depending on the location, they can be just spectacular.

-On foot or by car, sundowner is something you just have to do in Namibia.
-Our family loved them: kids – for the ride in the jeep and for the snacks, my husband – for not having to drive for a change and for the drinks, and I couldn’t get enough of the amazing African sunsets.
+On foot or by car, a sundowner is something you just have to do in Namibia.
+Our family loved them: kids – for the ride in the jeep and for the snacks, my husband – for not having to drive for a change (and for the drinks), and I couldn’t get enough of the amazing African sunsets.

 8. Food is very good and safe in Namibia

 I cannot think of one bad experience related to food in Namibia.
-It’s absolutely delicious anywhere you go.
+The food is absolutely delicious anywhere you go.